Another Word For TRANSLATE

 translators

-Noun : A computer program that translates something from one language to another using machine translation.
+Noun : A person or thing that translates meaning from one language into another, particularly

 transposed